-An inquiry through one of my websites brought about a consultation covering a dilemma many nonprofit leaders have faced — how to scale-up a nonprofit organization with no money, no staff, no work-force of volunteers, and no board members willing to roll up their sleeves and work.
+An inquiry through one of my websites brought about a consultation covering a dilemma many nonprofit leaders face — how to scale-up fundraising for a nonprofit organization with no money, no staff, no work-force of volunteers, and no board members willing to roll up their sleeves and work.

 About half the time students figure out the answer.
 It’s not a hard question, but the answer is one many practicing professionals seem to miss.
 Students who don’t get it learn from fellow classmates, but professionals who don’t get it may fail to scale-up their organization.

 What’s the answer?
 While there may be many ways to raise money, one person can only do so many things at once, and most people simply are not equally accomplished at doing all things.

 * * *

 Among the many ways to raise money, select only those few that are likely to yield the greatest net return and the ones that can be accomplished with the greatest level of skill and efficiency given the resources on hand.
 Which way(s) to chose will vary from organization to organization, staff to staff, board to board, and so on.

 For the busy nonprofit executive there is also mission work to be done, so time is further divided.
 I make sure students understand the focus of a nonprofit must be on the mission, with fundraising simply one of the means whereby mission can be accomplished.
 Even with several staff, a few active board members, and willing volunteers, spreading human resources across too many fundraising initiatives can result in too little attention to any to truly be successful.